-The increasing demands for energy and environmental protection have stimulated intensive interest for fundamental research and practical applications.
-Nickel dichalcogenides (Ni3S2, NiS, Ni3Se2, NiSe, etc.) are promising materials for high-performances electrochemical energy storage and conversion applications.
+The increasing demand for energy and environmental protection has stimulated intensive interest in fundamental research and practical applications.
+Nickel dichalcogenides (Ni3S2, NiS, Ni3Se2, NiSe, etc.) are promising materials for high-performance electrochemical energy storage and conversion applications.
 Herein, 3D Ni3S2 nanorod arrays are fabricated on Ni foam by a facile solvothermal route.
-The optimized Ni3S2/Ni foam electrode displays the areal capacity of 1602 μAh cm-2 at 5 mA cm-2, excellent rate capability and cycling stability.
-Besides, 3D Ni3S2 nanorod arrays as electrode materials exhibit the outstanding performances for overall water splitting reaction.
-Especially, 3D Ni3S2 nanorod arrays electrode is shown to be a high-performance water electrolyzer with a cell voltage of 1.63 V at current density of 10 mA cm-2 for overall water splitting.
-Therefore, the results demonstrate a promising multifunctional 3D electrode material for the electrochemical energy storage and conversion applications.
+The optimized Ni3S2/Ni foam electrode displays an areal capacity of 1602 µA h cm−2 at 5 mA cm−2, excellent rate capability and cycling stability.
+Besides, 3D Ni3S2 nanorod arrays as electrode materials exhibit outstanding performances for the overall water splitting reaction.
+In particular, the 3D Ni3S2 nanorod array electrode is shown to be a high-performance water electrolyzer with a cell voltage of 1.63 V at a current density of 10 mA cm−2 for overall water splitting.
+Therefore, the results demonstrate a promising multifunctional 3D electrode material for electrochemical energy storage and conversion applications.